recyclarr/recyclarr/README.md

 # TRaSH Guide Updater Script

-Automatically mirror TRaSH guides to your *darr instance.
+Automatically mirror TRaSH guides to your Sonarr/Radarr instance.

 > **NOTICE**: This is a work-in-progress Python script